nealol/lilith-docs/README.md

 ## Licensing

-In Lilith's beta state, trial licenses can be obtained by applying on our discord: https://discord.lilithmod.xyz
+In Lilith's beta state, trial licenses can be obtained by applying on our discord: https://discord.lilithmod.xyz.
+Currently, Lilith will not work if you are not licensed.